This being a review in a month-long exploration of the Western genre.

 Early period westerns aren’t exactly the most realistic of films, nor are they known to be among the most original either, and with good reason.
 Pre-1960s Westerns often follow suit with their fore-bearers, seemingly content to present the story of the nameless drifter or the fastidious and courageous lawmen who saves the damsel in distress from villains that fall somewhere between Snidely Whiplash and Genghis Khan.
 There’s bound to be a shootout or two, and chances are good that one may feature the characters suddenly rushing to fit into place on the cue of a clock striking…ahem…high noon.
 Thank you, thank you.
 Many of these films also happen to be masterpieces of fable-like proportions, playing less like nuanced reality than a collective dream of a time long-gone.
 They work like bed-time stories we tell ourselves to ward away the evil spirits of icky things, which, unfortunately, included progress and modernity to those who often watched the films.

-One aspect of the Western that is most indicative of the genre’s early stages is a hyper-realized, cartoonish sense of old-school notions of honor, respect, and a good, clean, wholesome attitude concerning life in the west.
+One aspect of the Western that is most indicative of the genre’s early stages is a hyper-realized, caricatured sense of old-school honor, respect, and a good, clean, wholesome attitude concerning life in the west.
 People were good or bad, plain and simple.
 Another key aspect of the Western: the sense that it reflected America’s desire for life during the time period of the Western’s heyday, the early to mid-1900s.
 Many Westerns sought to champion good or evil, and violence over pacifism, as a commentary on then-modern society – they were popular precisely because they reflected the American dreams of a mid-20th century society struggling to accept the need for progress and busy feeling sorry for itself.
 They were, without a doubt, beacons of conservative dreams emerging as a counterpoint to the nightmare of a future society.

 In this light, High Noon plays like an American nightmare.
 The film is famous, above all, for its lead character, played by Gary Cooper in an Oscar-winning performance, who asks and asks for help to defend his town from incoming bandits to no avail.
 The film plays out desperately, filmed in almost real-time, with him racing against the clock to find anyone at all to aid him.
 And the public is anything but valiant, his quest frowned upon and felt with nervy unease.
 The film undoubtedly bears connections to its writer, Carl Forman, a man who was blacklisted around this time and increasingly felt the iron grip of American anti-Communism squeezing around his neck.
 The sheriff, perhaps standing in for Forman, is depicted sympathetically, with the townspeople as an America caught between a sense of moral duty to each other and what Forman presumed as cowardice in the face of a bully, Senator McCarthy, and his invasions into the private lives of Hollywood leftists.
 If the film is often read as a critique of Westerns then, this theory holds water.
 The film, in its stark desperation and sense of cynicism, doesn’t bear out like an American dream.
 It certainly doesn’t uphold the simple belief in fundamentally good or bad people, but instead deals in people caught in the crossfires and having to make choices about their livelihood, all with a man at the center who faces the most difficult choice of all: to run or to fight alone.